Dunfermline Athletic F.C.: Songs

 Like other football clubs, Dunfermline has a number of songs and anthems.
 A popular song, and the anthem to which the team runs out is "Into The Valley" by local band the Skids.

 Since the 1950s the crowd have left the ground after the game to the tune of "The Bluebell Polka" by Jimmy Shand and his band.
 After Dunfermline score a goal at East End Park, the chorus of the Dave Clark Five's Glad All Over is played.

 Rivalries

 Dunfermline Athletic have traditional rivalries with local sides Cowdenbeath and Raith Rovers as well as contesting the Kincardine Derby with near neighbours, Falkirk.
 They have also participated regularly in the Fife Cup since their formation in 1885, winning the competition more than thirty times, most recently during the 2018–19 season.

 In popular culture

-In the STV television detective drama Taggart, the writer and Dunfermline fan, Stuart Hepburn used the names of the 1968 Scottish cup winning side for the characters in a 2003 episode.
+In the STV detective drama Taggart, writer Stuart Hepburn (a Dunfermline Athletic fan) used the names of the 1968 Scottish Cup-winning side for the characters in a 2003 episode.